-Medium voltage (20V to 35V) ceramic, tantalum, OS-CON and switcher-rated electrolytic capacitors can be used as input capacitors, but each has drawbacks: ceramics have very high voltage coefficients and may have audible piezoelectric effects; tantalums need to be surge-rated; OS-CONs suffer from higher inductance, larger case size and limited surface-mount applicability; electrolytics' higher ESR and dryout possibility require several to be used.
+Medium voltage (20V to 35V) ceramic, tantalum, OS-CON and switcher-rated electrolytic capacitors can be used as input capacitors, but each has drawbacks: ceramic voltage coefficients are very high and may have audible piezoelectric effects; tantalums need to be surge-rated; OS-CONs suffer from higher inductance, larger case size and limited surface-mount applicability; electrolytics' higher ESR and dryout possibility require several to be used.
 Multiphase systems allow the lowest amount of capacitance overall.
 As little as one 22μF or two to three 10μF ceramic capacitors are an ideal choice in a 20W to 35W power supply due to their extremely low ESR.
 Even though the capacitance at 20V is substantially below their rating at zero-bias, very low ESR loss makes ceramics an ideal candidate for highest efficiency battery operated systems.
 Also consider parallel ceramic and high quality electrolytic capacitors as an effective means of achieving ESR and bulk capacitance goals.

-In continuous mode, the source current of the top N-channel MOSFET is a square wave of duty cycle V{OUT}/V{IN} .
+In continuous mode, the source current of the top N-channel MOSFET is a square wave of duty cycle $V{OUT}/V{IN}$ .
 To prevent large voltage transients, a low ESR input capacitor sized for the maximum RMS current of one channel must be used.
 The maximum RMS capacitor current is given by:

-$$C{IN}$$ Required $I{RMS} \approx I{MAX} \frac{\left[V{OUT}(V{IN} - V{OUT})\right]^{1/2}}{V{IN}}$

-This formula has a maximum at $V{IN} = 2V{OUT}$, where $I{RMS} = I{OUT}/2$.
-This simple worst case condition is commonly used for design because even significant deviations do not offer much relief.
-Note that capacitor manufacturer's ripple current ratings are often based on only 2000 hours of life.
+$$C{IN}$$ Required $I{RMS} \approx I{MAX} \frac{\left[V{OUT}(V{IN} - V{OUT})\right]^{1/2}}{V{IN}}$ current ratings are often based on only 2000 hours of life.
 This makes it advisable to further derate the capacitor, or to choose a capacitor rated at a higher temperature than required.
 Several capacitors may also be paralleled to meet size or height requirements in the design.
 Always consult the manufacturer if there is any question.

+This formula has a maximum at $V{IN} = 2V{OUT}$ , where $I{RMS} = I{OUT}/2$ .
+This simple worst-case condition is commonly used for design because even significant deviations do not offer much relief.
+Note that capacitor manufacturer's ripple

-The benefit of the LTC3728L-1 multiphase clocking can be calculated by using the equation above for the higher power controller and then calculating the loss that would have resulted if both controller channels switched on at the same time.
+The benefit of the LTC3728L/LTC3728LX multiphase clocking can be calculated by using the equation above for the higher power controller and then calculating the loss that would have resulted if both controller channels switched on at the same time.
 The total RMS power lost is lower when both controllers are operating due to the interleaving of current pulses through the input capacitor's ESR.
-This is why the input capacitor's requirement calculated above for the worst-case controller is adequate for the dual controller design.
-Remember that input protection fuse resistance. battery resistance and PC board trace resistance losses are also reduced due to the reduced peak currents in a multiphase system.
-The overall benefit of a multiphase design will only be fully realized when the source impedance of the power supply/battery is included in the efficiency testing.
-The drains of the two top MOSFETS should be placed within 1cm of each other and share a common $C{IN}(s)$.
-Separating the drains and C{IN} may produce undesirable voltage and current resonances at V{IN}.
+This is why the input capacitor's requirement calculated in the previous equation for the worst-case controller is adequate for the dual controller design.
+Remember that input protection fuse resistance, battery resistance and PC board trace resistance losses are also reduced due to the reduced peak currents in a multiphase system.
+The overall benefit of a multiphase design will only be fully realized when the source impedance of the power supply/ battery is included in the efficiency testing.
+The drains of the two top MOSFETs should be placed within 1cm of each other and share a common CIN(s).
+Separating the drains and CIN may produce undesirable voltage and current resonances at VIN.

-The selection of C{OUT} is driven by the required effective series resistance (ESR).
+The selection of $C{OUT}$ is driven by the required effective series resistance (ESR).
 Typically once the ESR requirement is satisfied the capacitance is adequate for filtering.
-The output ripple (ΔV{OUT}) is determined by:
+The output ripple ( $\Delta V{OUT}$ ) is determined by:

-$$\Delta V{OUT} \approx \Delta I_L \left(ESR + \frac{1}{8fC{OUT}} \right)$$ ripple will typically be less than 50mV at the maximum V{IN} assuming:
+$$\Delta V{OUT} \approx \Delta I_L \left( ESR + \frac{1}{8fC{OUT}} \right)$$